tyrkgithub/Weather-Activity-Suggester-Application/README.md

   <br/>

-  <p>In this part of my READ.ME page, include are things which helped the team to complete the project.</p>
+  <p>In this part of the READ.ME page, we include things which helped the team to complete the project.</p>

   <br/>

   <ul>
-   <li>After learning about the spread syntax I was able to reduce the amount of code</li>
+   <li>Screen sharing and co-working is an efficient way to work on a collaberation</li>
-   <li>In my one-to-one the tutor installed the Prettier extention on VS Code which helps your code to look better formated</li>
+   <li>When working in collaberation it is important to understand others working styles and to know what each other is working on so we don't duplicate work</li>